statesman/city-council-districts/README.md

     * changed mugs to use images stored in project as opposed to Medley.
 There must be something in the Caspio field for photo for it to work, though, but it won't be pulling from that URL anymore.
     * Added YouTube videos.
 Add the youtube unique ID to record in Caspio to display
     * Added Endorsements field to the admin, but not in display yet.
+  * v4 edits (10/11/2014)
+    * removed the charts because they would not display correctly.
+The axis was outside the frame and hidden.
+Can't figure out whey.
+Created new datapage for this
+    * rearranged some of the column choices at various sizes for better display
+    * Fixed finance report date
+    * added endorsements to display (when present) in the Questions datapage.

 ## Main database